-Le Mans is part of the French municipalities of the department of Sarthe.
-It is located in the region of the Loire, at the confluence of the rivers Sarthe and Huisne.
+Le Mans is one of the municipalities in the department of Sarthe, France.
+It is located in the region of Pays de la Loire, at the confluence of the Sarthe and Huisne rivers.

 Le Mans, former provincial capital of Maine and Perche

 Le Mans, often referred to as the "Plantagenet City", has significant historical ties to the Plantagenet royal house.
 This is because it was here that Geoffroy d'Anjou married Matilda, daughter of the King of England, and where King Henry II was born.
 The old town, known as "Cité Plantagenet", showcases beautiful red-colored Gallo-Roman architecture, which has earned it the nickname "the red city".
 To this day, much of the region still retains this distinctive architecture dating back to the 3rd Century.